Battle of the Paracel Islands: Naval engagement

 On the morning of 19 January, the RVNN divided into two groups — HQ-4 with HQ-5 and HQ-10 with HQ-16 — which approached the PLAN from different directions.
-The first group was monitored by 271 and 274, and latter was shadowed by 389 and 396.
+The first group was monitored by 271 and 274, and the latter was shadowed by 389 and 396.
 HQ-16 forced its way through, ramming and damaging 389, and launched boats with commandos toward Duncan and Palm Islands.
 The Chinese militia killed one commando and wounded three others; the commandos retreated back to their ship.

 Unable to dislodge the Chinese, the RVNN opened fire on the PLAN, and aimed for bridges.
 274s political commissar, Feng Songbai, was killed.
 389 was set on fire and began flooding.
 The faster PLAN closed the range to tens of meters, sheltering in the blind spots of the RVNN's deck guns and negating the RVNN's firepower advantage.
 At such ranges the PLAN's smaller guns were effective.
 The Chinese aimed at command posts, and communications and sensor equipment.
 271 and 274 attacked HQ-4, which began filling with smoke.
 389 and 396 forced HQ-16 to retreat, then attacked HQ-10; HQ-10s magazine exploded and her captain was killed by small-arms fire.
 HQ-4, HQ-5, and HQ-16 retreated to the west and did not reengage.
 389s fire could not be extinguished and she was beached on Duncan Island.

 281 and 282 were delayed by slow communications and arrived after noon.
 They sank HQ-10 south of Antelope Reef.